carpentries/lesson-development-training/episodes/07-infrastructure.md

 For the rest of this training, you should add and edit files on `main`, and in future, when you open Pull Requests to update the lesson content, these should also be made to `main`.
-The `gh-pages` branch should only be modified by the automated actions of the Workbench.
+The `gh-pages` branch should never be modified by anyone other than the automated actions-user account.

 :::